amanali1896/Amancoin-cryptocurrency/README.md

 5) Create 3 tabs by clicking on the plus button in postmaster app(refer demo folder image 2).
 6) Initialise all the three nodes by creating its genesis block by typing 'http://127.0.0.1:5001/get_chain', 'http://127.0.0.1:5002/get_chain' and 'http://127.0.0.1:5003/get_chain' (refer demo folder image 3).
+7) Select "POST" from drop down for all the nodes(refer demo folder image 4).